 Design a Space You Love

-Since we’re all spending so much more time at home, it’s important you feel safe and cozy in your space.
+Since we’re all spending so much more time at home post-pandemic, it’s important you feel safe and cozy in your space.
 Even if you’re on a budget, a few candles and cozy blankets can completely transform your home into the perfect hideaway.

 Me?
-I take everything to the extreme so yes, we are finally installing a pool.
+I take everything to the extreme so yes, I refresh my space every season.
 However, it looks to you, put effort into designing a home that you won’t want to leave.
-Having a space you love will make you feel calm and happy even when you can’t leave home.
+Having a space you love will make you feel calm and happy even when you’re too busy to take time away.